 Comparing Sinkage and Bounce

-As far as bounce goes, the newer model has increased amounts of bounce due to the pocket coils, so if that is something you are looking for, then you can expect this option to perform better in this category.
+As far as bounce goes, the Hybrid model has increased amounts of bounce due to the pocket coils, so if that is something you are looking for, you can expect this option to perform better in this category.
 This buoyancy in the springs simplifies repositioning by giving the sleeper assistance as they push into the bed.

 Comparing Motion Transfer

 Stopping motion transfer can be important for folks who share a bed and sleep light.
-Nobody likes being woken up because they can feel each and every movement as their sleeping partner gets in and out of bed.
+Nobody likes being woken up because they can feel every movement as their sleeping partner gets in and out of bed.

 These two beds are pretty comparable, but if there had to be a winner it would be the Original.
 Although the pocket coils do help isolate motion, they also provide a lot of bounce, and with all that motion in the springs, it is nearly impossible to stop one-hundred percent of movement.